SilkRose/Pony/stories/fleetfall/fleetfall.md

 *If one of us became captain, I'm sure we'd have the pull to make something happen.*

-*But, if that's the case, why would it still be the way it is?
+*But if that's the case, why would it still be the way it is?
 Plenty of captains have been involved in scandals before us.*

 *Wait, if one of us becomes captain, that's going to make it worse.*

 *Dating a teammate is way more accepted than dating a subordinate.*

-*Well, we'll just both have to become captain.*
+*Well, we'll just both have to become captains.*

 She giggled at her own joke.